-- a.
-Public safety employees formally indicted or charged for crimes shall be subject to additional discipline according to applicable law and/or policy. - 19.
+- Public safety employees formally indicted or charged for crimes shall be subject to additional discipline according to applicable law and/or policy. - 19.
 Use of, possession of, distribution of, or reporting to work under the influence of alcoholic beverages, controlled substances, or prescribed medications which affect one's ability to perform job duties or pose a safety threat to themselves or others - 20.
 The operation of a County vehicle while impaired to the slightest degree - 21.
 Operating a County vehicle or construction equipment in a negligent, careless, or reckless manner including being involved in preventable vehicle or construction equipment crashes or incidents - 22.
 Failure to adhere to the County's vehicle use policy - 23.
 Failure to immediately report a crash involving a county vehicle or equipment to an immediate supervisor by the quickest means of communication - 24.
 Sexual harassment - 25.
 Other harassment - 26.
 Unlawful discrimination or violation of the County's Equal Opportunity Employment policy - 27.
 False or malicious complaints, or complaints made without a reasonable basis in fact - 28.
 Retaliation by any employee against any other employee or other person for reporting or complaining about unlawful or improper conduct - 29.
 Retaliation by any employee against any other employee or other person for participating in an administrative or criminal investigation - 30.
+Untruthfulness
-Untruthfulness, failure to cooperate with an administrative internal investigation, or failure to disclose relevant information known to the employee, which adversely affects work outcomes, or the effective investigation of a workplace incident, complaint, or concern

-- 31. Violation of investigation confidentiality - 32.
-Violation of the State Governmental Conduct Act - 33.
-Unauthorized disclosure of confidential information from County records, reports, or other data belonging to the County - 34.
-Inappropriate use of Information Technology resources or equipment including but not limited to County-issued cell phones - 35.
-Improper or inappropriate behavior toward the public or other employees that causes discredit to the County or which impairs the employee's ability to perform his or her job duties - 36.
-Influencing, or attempting to influence a hearing officer, or person charged with investigating or implementing discipline other than through established grievance procedures - 37.
-Distribution of non-County literature, vending, soliciting, or collecting contributions while on the job, on County property, or in a County vehicle, or assisting with the same, without prior authorization of the County Manager or designee - 38.
-Unauthorized employee possession of a weapon on County property or in a County vehicle - 39.
+- 31. Failure to cooperate with an administrative internal investigation, untruthfulness during an investigation, or failure to disclose relevant information known to the employee, which adversely affects work outcomes, or the effective investigation of a workplace incident, complaint, or concern - 32.
+Violation of investigation confidentiality - 33.
+Violation of the State Governmental Conduct Act - 34.
+Unauthorized disclosure of confidential information from County records, reports, or other data belonging to the County - 35.
+Inappropriate use of Information Technology resources or equipment including but not limited to County-issued cell phones - 36.
+Improper or inappropriate behavior toward the public or other employees that causes discredit to the County or which impairs the employee's ability to perform his or her job duties - 37.
+Influencing, or attempting to influence a hearing officer, or person charged with investigating or implementing discipline other than through established grievance procedures - 38.
+Distribution of non-County literature, vending, soliciting, or collecting contributions while on the job, on County property, or in a County vehicle, or assisting with the same, without prior authorization of the County Manager or designee - 39.
+Unauthorized employee possession of a weapon on County property or in a County vehicle - 40.
 Any actions that violate these personnel rules and regulations, the Personnel Ordinance or other County ordinances or policy, department policies or procedures, information technology security policies, or professional code of ethics followed by those in the same profession as the employee, or applicable law

-Conditions or Actions Not Grievable

-The following matters are not grievable:
+Conditions or Actions The following matters are not grievable: Not Grievable Disputes concerning an established County po

-- Disputes concerning an established County policy - Matters where a method of review is mandated by law - Matters where the County is without authority to act or does not have the ability to provide a remedy
+- Disputes concerning an established County policy - Matters where a method of review is mandated by law